 Sharing of Information

-Land Registry may, where appropriate, share any information held with third parties such as other government departments, law enforcement and regulatory agencies and other relevant bodies, (including Specified Anti – Fraud Organisations under section 68 Serious Crime Act 2007, counter fraud department, and counter fraud organisations and their members) if it is considered to be:
+Land Registry may, where appropriate, share any information held with third parties such as other government departments, law enforcement and regulatory agencies and other relevant bodies, (including Specified Anti – Fraud Organisations under section 68 Serious Crime Act 2007, counter fraud department, and counter fraud organisations and their members) if false or inaccurate information is provided and/or if the sharing of information is considered to be:

 - in the public interest , for example, investigation of land banking schemes and/or